soarcn/Favor/README.md

 }
 ```

-2 The FavorAdatper class generates an implementation of the interface.
+2 The FavorAdapter class generates an implementation of the interface.

 ```java
 account = new FavorAdapter.Builder(getContext()).build().create(Account.class);